johnalison/WorkingPhilosophy/WorkingPhilosophy.md

      description when you cant work out the consequesnces of determinism exactly.
 Wouldnt need to talk in evoulotion terms if you knew exactly what was going to happen.

+- Difficultly in generating new ideas (Knowladge podcast0
+  - Need both ideation (coming up with new ideas) and filtration (cutting bad ideas)
+  - These skills are opposed.
+Tend to interfere
+  - Nima "Modes of working" Passionately follow one ideology, then switch.
+  - Claim: Should alternate period of boldness (ideation) with a period of pramatism (filtration)
+  - Importation to have perionds of sustained efforts on both, but NOT at the same time. (or by same people at the same time)

+"other baboons" - Summary of problems that baboons have from researchers who spent their entire lives studying baboons.
+  (Analogy for people getting in the way of progress)

+Against Simulation Hypothesis (Frank Wilczek)
+  - "Wouldnt make bricks out of QM objects" Would not have all this unused structure (wasteful)
+  - Q: What about the probability arguement?
+A (me): the vast majority of observed universes  would not have this hidden structure/QM.